 - gives you access to Primary Authority Advice and inspection plans

-- provides you with useful background information about the business
+- provides you with useful background information about businesses

 - enables you to communicate with the primary authority